aardjon/trad/doc/architecture.md

 [section 10](10-quality-requirements) for their descriptions.

 The mobile app will be written in [Dart 3](https://dart.dev/), mainly because we want to learn this language.
-We are using [Git](https://github.com/Headbucket/trad) for version control.
+We are using [Git](https://github.com/Headbucket/trad) for version control, all software parts are stored in a single [Github repository](https://github.com/Headbucket/trad) (monorepo).

 ## 4.1 Flexibility, Maintainability, Testability (QREQ-1, QREQ-2, QREQ-3, QREQ-6)